timothyhahn/tuxfiles/README.md

 tuxfiles
 ========

-Config files and shell scripts to make you a more productive on Tux.
+Config files and shell scripts to make you a more productive student on Tux.